 To get there: the only access allowed is along the western boundary as the rest of the wilderness boundary is against the Gila River Indian Reservation.
 You'll need high clearance 4WD as the approach roads are all extremely sandy/silty and the wash crossings tend to be deep and very rugged.
 Exit Interstate 10 at exit 121 and go south to Rainbow Valley Road and Riggs Road.
 From there you'll find several unmaintained dirt roads that go east to the wilderness boundary.

 7.5-minute Topo Maps: Mobile NE, Montezuma Peak

-A typical scene in the Sierra Estrella Wilderness
+A typical scene at the bottom of Sierra Estrella Wilderness

 Other photos courtesy of the Bureau of Land Management